 They’re Drinking at Younger Ages Today

-The average age for a girl in America to try drinking is 13, for boys, it’s 11.
-Underage drinking isn’t just a problem in the US; however, it is also widespread in many other countries.
+The average age of a girl in America to try drinking is 13; for boys, it’s 11.
+Teen alcohol use isn’t just a problem in the US, however; it is also widespread in many other countries.
 Risky behaviors often accompany underage drinking, and it can also lead to depression and anxiety.Kids in America are drinking earlier than ever before, with a recent national survey finding that over half of kids between 12 and 20 have tried alcohol.
 Previously, boys were much more likely to drink at an early age than girls.
 In 2015, statistics showed that 58 percent of boys 12 and over were drinking, while it was 47 percent for girls.
 However, in the youngest age group from 12 to 17, the rate was nearly the same at 15 percent for boys and 14 for girls.

-While many youths may stop drinking or reduce drinking by the time they leave college and become employed, the risk of becoming a problem drinker remains.
+While many young adults may stop drinking or reduce drinking by the time they leave college and become employed, the risk of becoming a problem drinker remains.
 Those who start drinking at age 14 or earlier are six times more inclined to become a problem drinker.

 Dangers of Teen Alcohol Use